-A quick and easy to make Quinoa and Sweet Potato recipe is easily one of my most-asked-for recipes.
+This quick and easy to make Quinoa and Sweet Potato recipe is easily one of the most popular quinoa recipes on this website.
 Packed with all-natural ingredients, like oven-roasted sweet potatoes and garden-fresh greens, this dish is something you’ll enjoy and feel good about.

 Even better, this fresh quinoa bowl recipe is topped with a yogurt tahini sauce that perfectly balances creamy and zesty Mediterranean flavors.
 Foodies and picky eaters alike will want second helpings of this 30-minute meal.
 Serve it as a filling and healthy lunch or a side dish with dinner.